Keyboardly-App/keyboardly-dev/Addon.md

 There are several vocabularies used in this development.

 ## Add On
-On this development, `Add On` mean a package of dynamic feature that fit and work with `Keyboardly` keyboard ecosystem with guideline that explained on this documentation.
+On this development, `Add On` mean a module package of dynamic feature that fit and work with `Keyboardly` keyboard ecosystem with guideline that explained on this documentation.

 ## App's Add On Menu